kingddd04/JPacMan/README.md

 ---

+##📝 License

+This project is licensed under the MIT License.
+You are free to use, copy, modify, and distribute this software under the license's terms.
+It took me a lot of time to develop this, just credit me if you use my work, i will onored if my work will be useful for someone :)

+---

 ## 📦 Installation

 -**Option one(recommended)** : download the latest release zip , extract it and run the .EXE working on any windows device,